Existence of unimodular triangulations - positive results: Dilations and the KMW Theorem

 \begin{corollary} If $\T$ is a lattice simplicial complex in which no simplex has volume larger than $V$, then the minimal faces of volume $V$ in $\T$ have disjoint stars.
 Further, if $V$ is prime, these minimal faces of volume $V$ have non-degenerate box points.

 \end{corollary}

-\begin{theorem} Let $\T$ be a lattice triangulation with all its faces of volume at most $V$, for a prime $V$.
-Then, for every $c\in d!\N$, the dilation $c\T$ has a regular refinement in which every cell has volume less than $V$. \end{theorem}
+\begin{corollary} Let $\T$ be a lattice triangulation with all its faces of volume at most $V$, for a prime $V$.
+Then, for every $c\in (d+1)!\N$, the dilation $c\T$ has a regular refinement in which every cell has volume less than $V$. \end{corollary}

 \begin{proof} Let $F_1,\dots, F_N$ be the list of minimal faces of volume $V$ in $\T$.
 By Corollary~\ref{coro:prime}, they have disjoint stars and possess non-degenerate box points $\m_1,\dots,\m_N$.
 We then satisfy the conditions of Corollary~\ref{coro:simultaneous}, with the added feature that every simplex of volume $V$ is in one of the stars of the $F_i$'s. \end{proof}